lenderpanel

 Recently asked questions about conveyancing in Stoke Poges

-Yesterday I discovered that there is a flying freehold element on a house I have offered on two weeks back in what was supposed to be a straight forward, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold element on a house I put an offer in two weeks back in what was supposed to be a simple, no chain conveyancing.
 Stoke Poges is where the house is located.
-What do you suggest?
+Can you shed any light on this issue?

 Flying freeholds in Stoke Poges are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Stoke Poges you must be sure that your lawyer goes through the deeds thoroughly.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Stoke Poges may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Even where you use a solicitor outside Stoke Poges you would need to get your solicitor to go through the deeds diligently.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Stoke Poges may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Last updated